Sixth Form Life & Bulletin

 We have a dress code which requires students to wear what is appropriate for a working environment.
 We see our Sixth Formers as ambassadors for Woodbridge at all times, both in and out of school.
 All Sixth form students are expected to be involved in the life of the school and take on a range of responsibilities.

-Our Sixth Form prefects work alongside teachers in the classroom, mentor younger students and organise extra-curricular activities.
-They represent the school and various functions and occasions.
+Our Sixth Form Ambassadors Committee work alongside teachers in improving different aspects of the Sixth Form and wider school, mentor younger students and organise super-curricular activities.
+They also represent the school and various functions and occasions.

 Student attendance will be monitored as follows: